 Step Seven: Illustrate Report

-The final step in the report writing process is to illustrate their animal reports.
+The final step in the report writing process is for students to illustrate their animal reports.
 Hang the reports on a bulletin board for a colorful display!

 Until next time,